ranganathanlab/BCAR/README.md

 cd test
 bcar --fwd Test_barcodes.fastq --rev Test_barcodes.fastq --align
 ```

+## Troubleshooting
+Ensure that you are using python 3.8 or later.
+Running setup.py may fail if you don't have the correct permissions.
+In this case, run "sudo python setup.py build".
+If you use a python -> python3 alias, you may need to run "sudo python3 setup.py build" instead.

 ## Usage
 Once installed, BCAR can be invoked as a command-line script.
 The typical usage is: